-This building, now part of the CL Jones hardware shop, was once the office and printing works of the ingenious John Jones (1786-1865).
+This building was once the office and printing works of the ingenious John Jones (1786-1865).
 He made his own presses and type, and some of his books would fit easily into the palm of a hand!

 John’s grandfather had begun a printing business in nearby Trefriw in 1776.
 After studying at Llanrwst Grammar School, John was a blacksmith’s apprentice in Glan Conwy.
 From there he went to a printing works in Liverpool, where he worked with some of the most modern presses.

 Returning to the family business, he built metal presses to replace an old wooden one.
 He went on to make his own type (the raised letters which would carry the ink), by pouring molten metal into moulds he had cut by hand.
 He developed a new process to free trapped air bubbles from the metal in the moulds.
 One of his presses is now at the Science Museum in London, along with some of the type he made.